 Infrastructure related planning activities including:

-Preliminary Engineering Reports (PERs) for drinking water, wastewater, stormwater or solid waste facilities (or other public facilities), and economic development projects, and
+Preliminary Engineering Reports for drinking water, wastewater, stormwater or solid waste facilities (or other public facilities), and economic development projects, and

-Comprehensive Capital Improvements Plans (CIP); and
+Comprehensive Capital Improvements Plans; and

 Preparation of grant applications for CDBG Housing, Public Facilities or Economic Development projects, in conjunction with a planning project listed above.

-A planning project other than those listed above, recognized and agreed to by Commerce (please contact CDD staff prior to submitting an application for additional guidance).
+A planning project other than those listed above, recognized and agreed to by Commerce.

-CDBG planning funds can be used for general community planning (e.g. a Growth Policy, CIPor a potential community-wide development activity ( such as a comprehensive, town-wide parks improvements plan or city-wide transportation plan ).
-They can also be used for site-specific planning activities (e.g. a preliminary engineering or architectural report) if those activities address a national objective as specified in Title I of the Housing and Community Development Act of 1974 and identified by HUD.
-These national objectives include benefiting low- to moderate-income persons or preventing or eliminating the presence of slums and blight.
+CDBG planning funds can be used for general community planning (e.g. a Growth Policy, CIP, or a potential community-wide development activity ( such as a comprehensive, town-wide parks improvements plan or city-wide transportation plan ).
+They can also be used for site-specific planning activities (e.g. a PER or PAR) if those activities address a national objective as specified in Title I of the Housing and Community Development Act of 1974 and identified by HUD.
+These national objectives include benefiting LMI persons or preventing or eliminating the presence of slums and blight.
 To determine whether your proposed planning activity is considered eligible as general community planning or whether it will need to meet one of the national objectives, consider the following:

 If the CDBG planning funds are being used for general community planning, these plans do not need to meet a specific national objective.
 Types of general community plans include, but are not limited to:

-Comprehensive plans such as the preparation of a Growth Policy;
+Comprehensive community plans such as the preparation of a Growth Policy;

 Feasibility studies or market studies;